How to Fix Broken Joints So Repairs Look Invisible

 Loose Tenons for Rebuilt Joints

 The loose tenon functions identically to an integral tenon once glued.
-Size it for a snug friction fit in both mortises, and reinforce with drawbore pins if the original joint was structural.
+Size it for snug friction fit in both mortises, and reinforce with drawbore pins if the original joint was structural.

 Invisible Finish Matching

 The structural repair is only half the job.
-Matching the finish requires patience.
+Matching finish requires patience.
 Strip finish from the repair area if possible, then refinish to match surrounding surfaces.

 If stripping isn’t practical, test finish combinations on scrap of the same species.
 Layer stains and topcoats until you achieve a match.
-The repair wood often needs different treatment than the original aged wood to reach the same final color.
+The repair wood often needs different treatment than original aged wood to reach the same final color.

 A well-executed repair becomes part of the furniture’s history without announcing itself.
 The joint that failed once won’t fail again, and no one but you will know the work was ever damaged.